johndaudelin/Bagels-AI/README.md

 Open up IDLE (Python 3.6 Shell) and go to File -> Open on the menu bar.
 Browse to the directory that you cloned this repository into and select "Bagels_JohnDaudelin.py" to open.

 Once the .py file has opened, hit Run -> Run Module from the menu bar.
-IDLE should now run Bagels and ask you to play the game of Bagels!
+IDLE should now run Bagels and ask you to play the game of Bagels.
 After you've played, the program will show an example of the AI playing a game of Bagels and then test the AI 10,000 times, showing the overall statistics of its game performance to show the efficiency of the program algorithm.

 ## Code